timacdonald/json-api/README.md

 - [ ] Ability to send the resource identifier "id" and "type" for a belongsTo relationship, even if not included?
 - [ ] Helper to define links
 - [ ] Investigate collection count support
+- [ ] Transducers for all the looping?

 # To document